Table of Contents

 nodetool snapshot for Cassandra; however we recommend to always refer to an experienced DBA.

-Once you downloaded the package you review the change log to understand whether anything in your infrastructure needs to be upgraded consequentially, particular attention must be made around the supported database versions which may fall into a “no more supported state” due addition which Kong developers leverage to make queries and operation more efficient in the DAO and database level.
+Once you downloaded the package you review the change log to understand whether anything in your infrastructure needs to be upgraded consequently, particular attention must be made around the supported database versions which may fall into a “no more supported state” due addition which Kong developers leverage to make queries and operation more efficient in the DAO and database level.

 Installing the newer package updates core libraries, plugins including a